slenn08/Deep-Optimisation/README.md

 # Introduction
 This project is a reimplementation of Deep Optimisation.
 Included is the original AE model used in Jamie Caldwell's thesis [1], as well as a shallow version of DO with a VAE to show how different models may be implemented.
+For more details on Deep Optimisation see [4], [5], [6], [7].

 # Project Structure
 Inside the "Models" directory is an abstract class, DOBase, which defines how a model for DO should be implemented, as well as the deep AE model and shallow VAE model.
 These define behaviours such as transitioning, varying solutions, etc.